toncho11/IBM_5160_Motherboard_Logic_Analyzer/README.md

 1 1 0 Write memory
 1 1 1 Passive

-8088 starts a 'Code Access' bus transaction (1,0,0) so only S2 is HIGH, the others are LOW.
+In the beginning 8088 starts a 'Code Access' bus transaction (1,0,0) to access the BIOS ROM, so only S2 is HIGH, the others are LOW.

 ### Versions:
 - Logic 2.3.15